moccalotto/kaosrpg/index.md

 See the [equipment list]({{ '/rulebook/equipment/' | prepend: site.baseurl }})
 to find out how much damage your weapon deals.

-**Damage Reduction**:
-If you have Damage Reduction [X] against some type of damage, you reduce that by X points whenever you suffer such types of damage.
-Damage Reduction can never protected against strain damage, such as the HP drain you suffer when you use powers or take surge actions.

-> If you have Damage Reduction 20 against fire and you suffer 35 points of fire damage in a single attack,
-> you reduce that damage to 35-20=15 points.
-If you suffer 15 points of fire damage or less, you do not
-> loose a single HP.

 **Unconsciousness**:
 You loose consciousness if you are reduced to 0 Hit Points or lower.